 Recommended by: Editor’s choice

 Athens is one of the coolest and most beautiful cities in Europe and no matter what time of the year you are planning to visit, it has an astounding number of things to offer visitors.

 After a mild winter in Athens, the city starts blooming during the spring and it becomes one of the top destinations to visit in Europe from March until the end of spring.

 In March, just like in any season, the Acropolis is one heck of a place and is the main attraction of Athens and is absolutely worth a visit.
 The ancient sight is definitely a highlight when visiting Athens in March as it won’t have nearly the crowds it receives during the summer months.

-If you are planning to visit Athens in March, you will have a great opportunity to see how the locals are celebrating the Greek Independence Day that is taking place on March 25.
+If you are planning to visit Athens in March, you will have a great opportunity to see how the locals are celebrating Greek Independence Day which is taking place on March 25.

-On Independence Day, you can try traditional dishes, listen to some folk music, and see really enjoy the day to the fullest.
+On Independence Day, you can try traditional dishes, listen to some folk music, and really enjoy the day to the fullest.
 Alternatively, you can take a day trip from Athens to one of the nearby islands like Aegina, Agistri, or Hydra.

-During springtime, the life on the seafront Flisvos Marina in Palio Faliro neighborhood is booming, and one of the best things to do is enjoy a glass of wine (or a cocktail) while admiring the sunset.
+During springtime, life on the seafront Flisvos Marina in Palio Faliro neighborhood is booming, and one of the best things to do is enjoy a glass of wine (or a cocktail) while admiring the sunset.

 Isles of Scilly